TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 National Library Board

-Nestled in Amber Close, Sea View Hotel was a place of refuge for those seeking some R&R. It held the reputation as a haven for individuals who had recently recovered from illnesses and were in search of a peaceful seaside escape surrounded by lush coconut trees.
+Nestled in Amber Close, Sea View Hotel was once a place of refuge for those seeking some R&R. It was reputed as a haven for individuals who had recently recovered from illnesses and were in search of a peaceful seaside escape, surrounded by lush coconut trees.

-During its heyday in the 1930s, Sea View Hotel was ranked among the top 3 hotels in Singapore, rubbing shoulders with the likes of Raffles Hotel and Adelphi Hotel.
+During its heyday in the 1930s, Sea View Hotel, the oldest hotel in Singapore within this list, was ranked among the top 3 hotels in the city, rubbing shoulders with the likes of Raffles Hotel and Adelphi Hotel.

 Old Singapore New Sea View Hotel